This tutorial demonstrates how to separate sheets in Excel and Google Sheets.

 You can also move a sheet into an existing workbook.
 For example, to move Sheet3 to the workbook Book2, follow these steps:

-3. In the Move or Copy window, choose a workbook where you want to move the sheet (Book2.xlsx), select (move to end) in the Before sheet box, and click OK.
-Since there are existing worksheets in the selected workbook, select where you want to position a new sheet (before certain sheet or at the end).
+- In the Move or Copy window, choose a workbook where you want to move the sheet (Book2.xlsx), click (move to end) in the Before sheet box, and click OK.
+Since there are existing worksheets in the selected workbook, choose where you want to position a new sheet (before certain sheet or at the end).

-4. Go back to the Book2.xlsx workbook.
-Sheet3 is moved from the original file to this one, after Sheet4.
+- Go back to the Book2.xlsx workbook.
+Sheet3 moved from the original file to this one, after Sheet4.

 Copy a Worksheet